hiowenluke/testor/README.md

 # Testor

 An easy-to-use testing framework for web app of [Node.js](https://nodejs.org), support HTTP and HTTPS, GET and POST.
-Testor is based on [Mocha](https://github.com/mochajs/mocha).

 ## Install